olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 ### Introduction

-Bitcoin, the first cryptocurrency and blockchain to truly survive out of previous cryptocurrency projects.
-Yes, Bitcoin in fact was not the first cryptocurrency to be made.
+Bitcoin, the first cryptocurrency and blockchain to truly make it global from its predecessors.
+Yes, Bitcoin in fact was not the first cryptocurrency and there were other cryptocurrencies that had existed in the 1980s, projects like eCash, B-money, and HashCash.
+But they failed due to many technical and social issues which led to them never taking off.
+It was until 2008, a anonymous known as Satoshi Nakamoto released Bitcoin that has then helped revolutionize digital currency.

-By the end of this lesson, we'll understand when, why, and the motivation behind Bitcoin.We’ll also explore the key mechanisms that helped Bitcoin survive and grow into a $2.6 trillion industry [(as of April 18, 2025)](https://coinmarketcap.com/crypto-heatmap/).
+By the end of this lesson, we'll understand when and why Bitcoin was created, the motivation behind the project, and the key mechanisms that helped Bitcoin grow into a $2.6 trillion industry [(as of April 18, 2025)](https://coinmarketcap.com/crypto-heatmap/).

 ### Lesson Overview